 Our graduates are in demand among companies that value teamwork skills, independence, numeracy and scientific literacy.

-Recent graduates have secured positions at organisations including:
+Recent graduates from the School of Food Science and Nutrition have secured positions at organisations including:

 - Modelez International

 - Arla Foods

 - The Serious Sweet Company

 Throughout your time with us, our Employability team is here to support, guide and advise you.

 Our employability team offers various resources, such as:

 - specialist face-to-face meetings